Krupa2205/krupa2205/README.md

 I love creating amazing "frontend projects" and developing "full-stack applications".
 I'm actively working on new projects, and you can check them here 💻✨

 I’m currently seeking "Frontend internships" and "job opportunities".
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/kaklotar-k/) if you know of any great opportunities. 🙌
+Feel free to reach out to me on linkedin .if you know of any great opportunities. 🙌
         </p>
         <p>
           <a href="https://www.linkedin.com/in/your-linkedin-profile/" target="_blank">